earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 CircleCi allows you to save the results of your test runs so you can view them in the UI.
 This is helpful when debugging and also allows you to take advantage of CircleCi's [test insights](https://circleci.com/docs/2.0/collect-test-data/) feature, which gives you a window into how your tests are performing overall across multiple runs.
 The data can help you identify things like flaky tests or tests that are taking too long to run.

-CircleCi reads the test data from XML files, so in order to take advantage we'll need to make an update to our Django project to tell it to save our test results to an XML file.
+CircleCi reads the test data from XML files, so we'll need to make an update to our Django project to tell it to save our test results to an XML file.
 We can export our Unit test results to XML easily by installing the [unittest-xml-reporting](https://pypi.org/project/unittest-xml-reporting/) package with `pip install unittest-xml-reporting`

 Next we need to tell Django to use the new package and where to save the test results.
 We can do that by adding the following to the `settings.py` file.